 2-10 Home Buyer Warranty has received mixed third-party reviews.
 Many of the reviewers' complaints have included the issues surrounding a problem with customer service and claim denial based on the item not being covered under the home warranty.

 The Competition: 2-10 Home Buyers Warranty vs. Sears Home Warranty

 In addition to the comparisons below, Sears Home Warranty covers 21 items in its most comprehensive plan whereas 2-10 Home Warranty covers 27.
-2-10 Home Warranty has cheaper monthly plans and a better rating with the BBB than Sears.
+2-10 Home Warranty has cheaper monthly plans.
 For these reasons, we choose 2-10 as the clear winner over Sears.
 However, we do like Sears 180-day workmanship guarantee.

 2-10 Home Buyers Warranty plans have some unique features we like, including plans for home builders and a refund of your service fee for non-covered items; meaning if you request service and it is determined that the item is not covered by your warranty plan, you may be entitled to a refund of your service fee.

 There are three homeowners plan options to fit most budgets; however, optional coverage is not available until your first renewal, so you may be missing some coverage that would be available through a different home warranty provider.
 If you are just looking for basic coverage for your main appliances and home systems, the plans are affordable, starting at $32.25 per month (pricing varies by state and plan), making 2-10 Home Buyers Warranty a good option to consider.
 For home builders, plans exist to cover workmanship, distribution systems and structural defects.
 Not many home warranty companies offer structural warranties so this is ideal for home builders.